20+ Hotel Horror Movies

 Psycho (1960)

-Arguably the most famous of Alfred Hitchcock’s work, Psycho (1960) follows Marion Crane who is on the run after embezzling $40,000 from her employer.
-She stops for a night at the Bates Motel, hiding the money inside of a newspaper, and meets the peculiar and reclusive Norman Bates.
+Arguably the first modern horror movie, Psycho (1960) follows Marion Crane (Janet Leigh) who is on the run after embezzling $40,000 from her employer.
+She stops for a night at the Bates Motel, hiding the money inside of a newspaper, and meets the peculiar and reclusive Norman Bates (Anthony Perkins).
 After meeting her fate at the hands of an unseen killer in the infamous shower stabbing scene, Marion’s sister, boyfriend, and a private investigator set off to the Bates Motel to try and find out what’s happened to her only to face not only Norman but his mother Norma Bates.
 The Bates family home and motel are famously still on the Universal Lot and can be viewed during their studio tours.

 The City Of The Dead (1960)

 Titled Horror Hotel in the United States, The City of the Dead (1960) centers on a young student, Nan Barlow (Venetia Stevenson), who is researching witchcraft in a small Massachusetts town following a recommendation by her college professor.
-When the young woman fails to return home, her fiancé follows in her footsteps in an effort to find her, uncovering a sinister plot and some dangerous local traditions.
-Despite being crucial to the plot, several lines mentioning “Lucifer” near the beginning of the film were omitted in the American release as they “offended” US censors.
+When the young woman fails to return home, her fiancé follows in her footsteps in an effort to find her, uncovering a sinister local tradition.

 Daughters of Darkness (1971)